lulav/LRS_Documentation/docs_data_analysis/error_analysis/correlation.md

 slice_val = 0.0
 ```
 <details>
-    <summary>Show the correalation plot:</summary>
+    <summary>Show the correlation plot:</summary>

 ![fig7](img/fig7.png "Fig7")
 </details>

 Pass to `x_col` and `y_col` either label or index of the columns to plot along x and y axis respectively.
 Instead of `slice_id` index the value `slice_val` may be specified.
-That way, the nearest `slice_id` index will be found and the corresponding to it exact value of `slice_val` will be printed. `n_std` states the radious or radii of the confidence ellipses in sigmas.
+That way, the nearest `slice_id` index will be found and the corresponding to it exact value of `slice_val` will be printed. `n_std` states the radius or radii of the confidence ellipses in sigmas.
 If `bounding_error` = True, then the bounding error circle is added to plot.

 The following code plots first column ('data.x.x_1') vs. second ('data.x.x_2') for the id, nearest to 'data.time' = 0.2 and plots bounding error circle.
 Additionally, when setting `return_fig` to True, the function will return the figure (matplotlib.figure.Figure) and ax (matplotlib.axes.Axes) objects.
 These objects can be employed to further enhance the image with customized styling: